Tony Oursler: hopped (popped)

 Edward Hopper House Art Center presents an exhibition of 20 original letters from Alta Hilsdale (1884-1948) to Edward Hopper (1882-1967) that document their previously unknown relationship and provide a new context for understanding the work he created during the decade the letters span, 1904-14.

-This exhibition is curated by Elizabeth Thompson Colleary.
+Curated by Elizabeth Thompson Colleary.

 New York Times Review of this exhibition>>